PCSX2/pcsx2-net-www/docs/contributing/contributing.md

 1. Contributors **MUST** declare whether they use LLMs or not.
 2. Contributors may use LLMs for auto completion, templating/boilerplating, or partial code generation.
 3. Contributors must NOT use LLMs for full code generation.
+4. New contributors must NOT use LLMs for generation of any content that appears in the contribution.
-4. Contributors must be able to fully explain their contribution, and why they decided to implement it as they did, without LLM assistance.
+5. Contributors must be able to fully explain their contribution, and why they decided to implement it as they did, without LLM assistance.
-5. Contributors who falsely state their LLM usage will have their contributions refused.
+6. Contributors who falsely state their LLM usage will have their contributions refused.

 :::